W/Sa/Su at 9am

 Walk through a neighborhood built over 700 years ago, and hear the unique stories behind doorway art and stone relics centuries old.
 You won't find any tourists here.

-Try two Chinese donuts that are a popular breakfast for Beijingers at a tiny shophouse that sells out daily.
+Try Chinese donuts that are a popular breakfast for Beijingers at a tiny shophouse that sells out daily.
 Another favorite here?
-Tofu brain; it's better than it sounds.
+Soybean milk.

-Visit a local market street and sample popular street foods like Jianbing and Mongol Halal beef sold through a shop window.
+Visit a local market street and sample popular street foods like baozi and Halal beef soup.

 "Beijing's Hutong Breakfast Club!"